NaomiTheAshenOne/T430-Hackintosh-opencore-14Fix/README.md

 - You will see the OpenCore Boot Picker and choose to boot from your installation media

 - After that select Disk Utility and format your HDD/SSD in APFS

-- If running the internet installer connect an ethernet cable right now or connect WIFI, alternatively you can use an Android phone to tether via USB

 - Install as normal